Two Perspectives of Dynamic Programming Enumeration

 Before reading this article, you should first learn:

-In this article, I will guide you through a review of various problem-solving techniques for dynamic programming questions, with a focus on discussing different perspectives in exhaustive enumeration for dynamic programming.
+In this article, we will review a series of problem-solving techniques related to dynamic programming and then focus on discussing the issue of different perspectives during brute-force in dynamic programming.

-Firstly, as mentioned in the previous article My Problem-Solving Insights, the essence of the algorithm problems we solve is "exhaustive enumeration."
-Dynamic programming problems are no exception; you must find a way to enumerate all possible solutions and then filter out those that meet the problem's requirements.
+Firstly, as mentioned in My Algorithm Practice Notes, the essence of algorithm problems we practice is "brute-force," and dynamic programming problems are no exception.
+You must find a way to exhaust all possible solutions and then filter out the solutions that meet the requirements.

-Additionally, during the exhaustive process of dynamic programming, overlapping subproblems can lead to redundant calculations.
-Therefore, the previous article Dynamic Programming Core Framework explains how to gradually optimize a brute-force enumeration approach into a more efficient dynamic programming solution.
+Moreover, during the brute-force process of dynamic programming problems, overlapping subproblems may lead to redundant calculations.
+Therefore, the previous article Dynamic Programming Core Techniques Framework explains how to optimize the brute-force solution into a more efficient dynamic programming solution step by step.

-However, writing a brute-force solution requires a state transition equation, which is the core of solving dynamic programming problems and not so easy to come up with.
-Nonetheless, the previous article Dynamic Programming Design: Mathematical Induction tells you that a basic method for thinking about state transition equations is mathematical induction.
+However, writing a brute-force solution requires a state transition equation, which is the core of solving dynamic programming problems and is not easy to conceive.
+The previous article Dynamic Programming Design: Mathematical Induction guides you on a basic method to think about state transition equations, which is mathematical induction.
 This involves clearly defining the dp

-function or array and then using this definition to derive unknown "states" from known ones.
+function or array and then using this definition to deduce unknown "states" from known "states."

-The main focus of this article is the following issue: even if the definition of the dp
+The focus of this article is the issue that even if the definition of the dp

-function/array is the same, using different "perspectives" for exhaustive enumeration may not yield the same efficiency.
+function/array is the same, if you use different "perspectives" to perform brute-force, the efficiency may not be the same.

-Regarding the issue of "perspectives" in exhaustive enumeration, the previous article Ball and Box Model: Two Perspectives of Backtracking Exhaustion discussed how different perspectives in backtracking algorithms lead to different solutions.
-This shift in perspective also exists in dynamic programming problems.
-The example of permutations in the previous article is very helpful for understanding the issue of enumeration perspectives, and I will briefly mention it again here.
+Regarding the issue of brute-force "perspectives," the previous article Ball and Box Model: Two Perspectives of Backtracking discussed how different brute-force perspectives in backtracking algorithms lead to different solutions.
+This perspective shift also exists in dynamic programming problems.
+The example of permutations in the previous article greatly aids in understanding the issue of brute-force perspectives, and we will briefly mention it here again.